lowRISC/lowrisc-site/content/docs/debug-v0.3/simulation.md

 The simulation waits for the Open SoC Debug software to connect.

-You may want to debug the system with a waveform (vcd), which you need to compile a debug simulator and add the `+vcd` parameters.
+You may want to debug the system with a waveform (vcd), for which you need to compile a debug simulator and add the `+vcd` parameters.

     # compile a debug simulator